SiloCityLabs/lochnas/README.md

 #### Create users and groups

-This plex user is created to share permission access between Transmission and Plex
+We will be using the www-data user to share permissions between services.
+You can make seperate users and groups if you would like to but I found that this is easiest way to manage access accross the board.

 ```
-useradd -M plex
-usermod -L plex
-id plex
+id www-data
 ```
 Grab the id given by the last command to use in your configs.

-uid=`1001`(plex) gid=`1001`(plex) groups=1001(plex)

-If you would like to allow nextcloud to access a plex folder you will need to add `www-data` to the `plex` group with the following command:
+uid=`33`(www-data) gid=`33`(www-data)

+You can give your user access to any files of www-data with this command.

 ```
-usermod -aG plex www-data
-usermod -aG www-data plex
+usermod -aG www-data yourusername
 ```

 If you need to access the local folder mounted in the compose file at `/raid` from nextcloud local storage plugin, you can run the following set of commands on a folder to grant permission: